 - put the mix in a sauce pan on low heat and keep stirring for 10-15 minutes, or until the batter gets firmer and clumps start to form

 - now pour the batter in a pan and spread it out, at least one inch thick or more

 - let it cool down for a while then into the fridge for at least an hour

-- when an hour has passed, pour at least 3 inches of seed oil in a small, tall sauce pan, and while it’s heating up (to know it’s ready insert a toothpick, if the oil makes tiny bubbles, it’s time to fry) cut the “panissa” into potato wedges-like sticks and fry them 4-5 at a time, until they get golden
+- when a couple hours have passed, pour at least 2 inches of seed oil in a small, tall sauce pan, and while it’s heating up (to know it’s ready insert a toothpick, if the oil makes tiny bubbles around it, it’s time to fry) cut the “panissa” into half inch sticks and fry them 4-5 at a time, until they get golden

 - lay them on kitchen paper to remove the oil in excess, add a pinch of salt, paper or other spices if you want and serve them still warm and crispy 😉